NomicFoundation/hardhat/docs/getting-started/README.md

 Started HTTP and WebSocket JSON-RPC server at http://127.0.0.1:8545/
 ```

-It will start Buidler EVM, and expose it as a JSON-RPC and WebSocket server.

-Then, just connect your wallet or application to `http://localhost:8545`.
+This will expose a JSON-RPC interface to Buidler EVM.
+To use it connect your wallet or application to `http://localhost:8545`.

-If you want to connect Buidler to this node, you only need to run it using `--network localhost` or set `defaultNetwork` to `localhost` in your `buidler.config.js`.
-This will override the default network `buidlerevm`.
+If you want to connect Buidler to this node to, for example, run a deployment script against it, you simply need to run it using `--network localhost`.

 To try this, start a node with `npx buidler node` and re-run the sample script using the `network` option: